geelen/mcp-discovery/README.md

 1. Make changes to source files
 2. Test with `bun src/mcp-discovery.ts`
 3. Commit changes with descriptive messages
-4. All progress messages go to stderr, JSON output to stdout
+4. All output goes to stdout

 ## License